Kauã Elias

-Kauã Elias Nogueira (born 28 March 2006) is a Brazilian footballer who plays as a forward for Shakhtar Donetsk.
+Kauã Elias Nogueira (born 28 March 2006) is a Brazilian footballer who plays as a forward for Ukrainian Premier League club Shakhtar Donetsk.

 Early life

-Elias was raised by his grandfather, José ELIAS, a former goalkeeper who played amateur football in the Uberlândia municipality, and his grandmother, Lucilene De Faria.
+Elias was raised by his grandfather, José Elias, a former goalkeeper who played amateur football in the Uberlândia municipality, and his grandmother, Lucilene De Faria.
 His parents also had an important part of Kauã's upbringing but Kauã spent most part of his childhood with the paternal side of the family.

 Club career

+Early career

 Having played football on the fields of Uberlândia with his grandfather, Elias started his career with futsal school Praia Clube.
 His performances eventually led to him being noticed by a scout from professional side Fluminense in mid-2016.
 He was invited to trial with the club in Xerém, but his grandfather was initially reluctant to take him due to the high costs of travel.
 However, after hearing what he described as a "divine voice" while napping, telling him to take his grandson to the trial, the two embarked on the trip to Xerém and Elias' trial was successful.

 Though he was a forward, Elias would get more assists than goals in his early career with Fluminense.
 His grandfather offered him for every goal he scored, as in incentive to encourage him to be more clinical in front of goal, but soon had to retract his offer, as Elias would score too many goals.
 This bet would prove fruitful for both Elias and Fluminense, as he continued this prolific form as he progressed through the academy, finishing as top scorer at a number of international tournaments.